Our Speech-Language Therapists/Pathologists are licensed in the following states:

 M.S., CCC-SLP TSSLD, SPEECH LANGUAGE PATHOLOGIST

-Jillian has been practicing speech language pathology for six years, specializing in working children with autism spectrum disorders.
-She utilizes a variety of evidence based techniques and approaches, including extensive experience utilizing Applied Behavior Analysis (ABA).
+Jillian has been practicing speech-language pathology for six years, specializing in working with children with autism spectrum disorders.
+She utilizes a variety of evidence-based techniques and approaches, including extensive experience utilizing Applied Behavior Analysis (ABA).
 She currently works as a speech therapist within the NYC Department of Education, providing therapy to students with autism spectrum disorders.
 She previously worked at a specialized private school utilizing the principles of ABA to target speech and language development.
-She possesses additional experience in providing homebased therapy addressing language delays and language based learning disabilities.
+She possesses additional experience in providing home-based therapy addressing language delays and language-based learning disabilities.

 Jillian has extensive experience in working with children on the development of expressive and receptive language skills, speech production, literacy skills, narrative skills, pragmatic and social language skills, language processing skills, and feeding skills related to rigidity and selectivity.
 Her experience includes addressing speech and language deficits in children with a range of cognitive and verbal abilities, including a specialty in the use of Augmentative and Alternative Communication (AAC) with children who are limitedly verbal and nonverbal.